IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Henry_Stephens_Salt" target="_blank">Henry Stephens Salt</a><span style="color:Chartreuse">( "father of animal rights", campaigner for social reform in the fields of prisons, schools, economic institutions, and the treatment of animals.
 Introduced Mohandas Gandhi to the influential works on animal rights)</span>

 >“Do not unjustly eat fish the water has given up,<br>
->    And do not desire as food the flesh of slaughtered animals,<br>
+And do not desire as food the flesh of slaughtered animals,<br>
 Or the white milk of mothers who intended its pure draught<br>
 for their young, not noble ladies.<br>
 And do not grieve the unsuspecting birds by taking eggs;<br>
 for injustice is the worst of crimes.<br>
-And spare the honey which the bees get industriously from the flowers of fragrant plants;<br>
+And spare the honey which the bees get industriously<br>
+from the flowers of fragrant plants;<br>
 For they did not store it that it might belong to others,<br>
 Nor did they gather it for bounty and gifts.<br>